tinyclub/linux-lab/README.md

 ### 6.1.7 Restart Linux Lab after host system shutdown or reboot

+If want to restore the installed softwares and related configurations, please save the container manually:

+    $ tools/docker/commit linux-lab

 After host system (include virtual machine) shutdown or reboot, you can restart the lab via the "Linux Lab" icon on the desktop, or just like before, issue this command:

     $ tools/docker/run linux-lab